 - What are the steps to do the task?

 - Find a code example that you think should be converted to be "live".

 - Convert the code sample to be "live".

-- Delete whatever code or image was previously used to display the output of the sample.
+- Delete any code or image that was previously used to display the output of the sample.

 For more information on creating and editing Live Samples, see Using the live sample system